holderdeord/hdo-site/README.md

 PS.
 For RVM to work properly with gnome-terminal, you have to tick the "Run command as login shell" checkbox on the "Title and Command" tab inside of gnome-terminal's Settings page.

+### ElasticSearch

+Follow the link to the latest stable release [here](http://www.elasticsearch.org/download/) and download the appropriate distribution.
+For apt, download the linked `.deb` and run:

+    $ sudo dpkg -i elasticsearch.deb

+### Database

 To allow Rails to connect, edit /etc/postgresql/9.1/main/pg_hba.conf as root and change the line for Unix domain socket from "peer" to "trust":

      # "local" is for Unix domain socket connections only